 In addition, this countertop must be sealed regularly to protect it with a product such as Stonetech Bulletproof Sealant manufactured by DuPont.
 It contains stain repellant properties, which can be enhanced by the use of Revitalizer liquid for regular cleaning of your prefab or custom marble countertop.

 If you like the look of the countertops, but you are not inclined to take the extra care they need, there are some other alternatives.
 There are many granite countertop colors that look similar in color and appearance.
 Colors such as White Spring, Bianco Antico, Bianco Romano, and River White are good examples of this.
 Natural quartz countertops such as Super White and Fantasy brown are other great alternatives.

 - We are Better Business Bureau A+ rated.

 - You pay only for the portion of material you use.
-This makes our high-grade premium hand-picked granite more affordable for you.
+This makes our high-grade premium hand-picked stone more affordable for you.

 - You can create your dream kitchen design online.
 Although we install granite for many applications, you can use our 3D Kitchen Visualizer tool to compare granite countertops with your kitchen colors so you have some good options to look at when you visit the showroom.